Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 There is space for up to six storage drives, regardless of size.
 There are four USB ports on the front panel, two of which are USB 3.0.
 You can fit two 5.25” drives.
 CPU Coolers have 7 inches of space to play with.
 GPUs of 10.9 inches are supported but remove the HDD rack and you can install GPUs as long as 16.5 inches in length!

-The Suppressor F31 is a monster of a case for $99.
+The Suppressor F31 is a monster of a case.
 The sheer amount of fans that can fit inside such a small case will do wonders for keeping components cool and therefore quiet.
 This case offers features way above its price range.